Opus10/qik/docs/errors.md

     ignore-missing-dists = true
     ```

-If this error surfaces from using the `qik.graph` plugin for module dependencies, other options for overriding behavior are in [this troubleshooting tip](#graph0).
+If this error surfaces from using the `qik.pygraph` plugin for module dependencies, other options for overriding behavior are in [this troubleshooting tip](#graph0).